 - How many hours has it flown for?

 - Ground handle the wing

 - Find out its history

 Now you’ve got the expensive things out of the way there’s a few more bits you’ll need to keep you safe.

 A reserve chute is essential and you should never fly without one.
 They can be pricey at around £500 / $650, but you can buy them second hand.

-If you're buying a secondhand reserve you'll need to find out the date of manufacture.
+If you’re buying a used paramotor reserve you’ll need to find out the date of manufacture.
 Most manufacturers recommend replacing a reserve parachute after 10 years.
 So Beware that the secondhand prices will drop further as the reserve increases in age.

 Similarly to wing testing, reserve parachutes undergo a full check to ensure their safety every year.
 So before buying you should also make sure the chute has a test certificate, this means it’s been inspected and repacked.

 Be sure to look at the weight range that the reserve chute is certified for.
 Take your weight fully geared up, plus the paramotor and wing weight to find the correct size.

 When buying a helmet, if you see paramotor or paragliding on the description the price will be higher.
 Many pilots use mountain biking helmets or even full face motorcycle helmets.